 Ecommerce personalization seeks to replicate that kind of one-to-one experience.
 In its most sophisticated form, it crafts behavioral triggers and contextual data into marketing messages that are appropriate to each customer’s stage in the lifecycle and purchase journey.
 So first-time buyers are treated differently to loyal customers, website browsers differently to cart abandoners etc.

-Personalization tactics include:
+Ecommerce personalization tactics include:

 - Email content that updates dynamically at the moment of open to display the most relevant content at that moment in time.